-Under the final rule, an eligible banking organization can opt out of the CBLR framework and revert back to the risk-weighting framework without restriction.
-As of December 31, 2022 and 2021 the Bank was a qualifying community banking organization as defined by the federal banking agencies and elected to measure capital adequacy under the CBLR framework.
+An eligible banking organization can opt out of the CBLR framework and revert back to the risk-weighting framework without restriction.
+As of December 31, 2023 and 2022 the Bank was a qualifying community banking organization as defined by the federal banking agencies and elected to measure capital adequacy under the CBLR framework.